Ferrari Supercars & Hypercars

 Next up with the Ferrari Enzo, again a celebration of Ferrari's hard work in Formula One.
 Built in Maranello and tested around Fiorano by both Michael Schumacher and Dario Benuzzi, the Enzo was built from a wealth of talent within Ferrari.
 It was also Ferrari's last naturally aspirated V12 supercar.

-The Ferrari LaFerrari is the latest in this long line of spectacular Ferrari supercars, now called a Hypercar, along with the McLaren P1 and Porsche 918 when released in 2013.
+The Ferrari LaFerrari came along as the latest in this long line of spectacular Ferrari supercars, and immediately introduced the term "Hypercar", along with the McLaren P1 and Porsche 918 when released in 2013.
 With an hybrid powertrain and a laundry list of advanced technology and electronics, many feared it would be fast but lack in fun factor.
 They were wrong, Ferrari nailed.
 Since then we have seen cars like the Ferrari SF90 and Ferrari Monza SP1 and SP2 claim to be hypercars, but the truth is that they aren't special enough, they aren't true Ferrari supercars.
 We just know one when we see one.

 Ferrari 250 GTO